 - blurred vision

-- pain when using and moving the eyes
+- eye pain, especially when moving the eyes

 - a dull, aching pain behind the eyes